Miguel-Ari/VBA-challenge/README.md

 # VBA-challenge

-I have uploaded the following for grading:
+I have uploaded the following files for grading:
 - VBA script
 - Screenshots of results for different years (2018, 2019, 2020)
 - Excel Macro-Enabled file I used for testing